HendersonDaniel/xianxia-craft/README.md

 ## Download

-The plugin can be downloaded here: https://www.spigotmc.org/resources/xianxiacraft.112468/
+More information, as well as the download, can be found here: https://www.spigotmc.org/resources/xianxiacraft.112468/

 ## Prerequisites